submarat/submarat.github.io/_posts/2018-05-29-Currency-Arbitrage-Using-Floyd-Warshall.md

+---
+published: true
+---
 A recent coding interview question I saw.

+## Problem
-Problem: A currency converter has the exchange rates exchange, such that exchange[i][j] represents the amount of money you would get for exchanging 1 unit of the ith currency for 1 unit of the jth currency.
+A currency converter has the exchange rates exchange, such that exchange[i][j] represents the amount of money you would get for exchanging 1 unit of the ith currency for 1 unit of the jth currency.
 A "non-exchange" (that is, exchanging a currency with itself) is represented by exchange[i][i] = 1.
 Try to find solution in n^3 time.

-Example:
+## Example
 Input: [[1, 0.5, 0.2], [1.8, 1, 0.5], [4.05, 1.2, 1]]
 Output: true - we can exchange between currencies 1st, 2nd, 3rd and back to 1st to obtain a larger amount.